Profit Through Purpose

 • Guy's & St Thomas' Foundation

-Guy’s & St Thomas’ Foundation is an independent charitable foundation investing in a healthier society.
-The Foundation is committed to achieving both financial returns and health impact to drive health equity.
+Guy’s and St Thomas’ Foundation is an independent charitable foundation investing in a healthier society.
+The Foundation is committed to achieving both financial returns and health impact, to support their vision of helping everyone stay healthier for longer.

-The Foundation has invested over £10m in three of Resonance’s impact property funds: Real Lettings Property Fund 2, Women in Safe Homes and Resonance Everyone In Fund, as part of the charity’s initiative to invest some of its £1bn endowment in funds that aim to have a positive effect on health in the UK, complementing its charitable activity.
-As part of the Foundation’s impact investment strategy it is committed to increasing its impact investment allocation from £22 to £100 million by 2026.
+The Foundation has invested £10m in three of Resonance’s impact property funds: Real Lettings Property Fund 2, Women in Safe Homes and Resonance Everyone In Fund, as part of the charity’s initiative to invest some of its endowment in funds that aim to have a positive effect on health in the UK, complementing its charitable activities.

 • Access - The Foundation for Social Investment